leosdad/ft-slot-machine/README.md

 # Slot machine game with fischertechnik and Arduino Mega

+This is a complex project I was involved with for many months.

 ![Close-up of the reels (uncovered)](docs/reels.jpg)

 This project is heavily inspired by [Hypervisual Century](http://hypervisual.com/century/), a software slots machine game that I developed as a demo for my company back in 1998.
 From it I've taken the symbol graphics and the lock reels feature, among other ideas.